 Tell state regulators you want a strong Carbon Plan centered around clean energy and people, not dirty fossil fuel and polluter interests.

-A special webinar to learn more about the draft Carbon Plan Duke Energy submitted to the NC Utilities Commission last month.
-Led by NC Climate Ambassadors, the webinar provides an overview of the plan, distinguishes between strategies that move us closer to a clean energy economy and those that don’t and discusses the best opportunities for us to engage collectively and individually in this important process.
+Led by NC Climate Ambassadors, this recorded webinar provides an overview of the NC Carbon Plan, distinguishes between strategies that move us closer to a clean energy economy and those that don’t and discusses the best opportunities for us to engage collectively and individually in this important process.

 CleanAIRE NC’s Talking Points on the NC Carbon Plan.